hitechlife/Portfolio/README.md

 --Level1 is part of another Unity game I created at my time with YouMatter Studios.
 This level was the tutorial level but I contributed to aspects like the swing and enemy patrol.

+--I also contributed to another Unity game titled Gardenlight with a team at CMU.
+It is visible at the following repository: https://github.com/lightgarden/Gardenlight

 Thank you for viewing.